devprle/firebase-react-auth/README.old.md

 # firebase-react-auth
-Creating authentication flow with firebase and react
+Creating authentication flow with React.
+Using:
+Firebase, Context